Ajinkyachirde07/Vegetable-Auction-System/Vegetable-Auction-System/README.md

-# Online-Auction-MVC
+# Vegetable-Auction-System
-Online Auction is a online platform for auction and this project is made using PHP 5, MySQL, Javascript, JQuery, Bootstrap and HTML
+Vegetable-Auction-System is a online platform for auction and this project is made using PHP 5, MySQL, Javascript, JQuery, Bootstrap and HTML
 <pre>
 README FILE:

-ONLINE AUCTION SYSTEM using PHP, by <a href="https://github.com/vinitKr">VINIT KUMAR</a>
+Vegetable-Auction-System using PHP, by <a href="https://github.com/Ajinkyachirde07">Ajinkya Chirde</a>

 CONTENTS
 I.	HOW TO START